 The City of London owns and runs three famous markets, Billingsgate, Smithfield and Spitalfields.
 Each is a fascinating place, immersed in history and with its own unique culture.
 The Markets Directorate is the head office which provides a strategic and co-ordinating role in developing and improving communications, finance, personnel, health & safety, and the promotions of the Markets.
-The whole Markets Department is headed up by David Smith, the City's Director of Markets and Consumer Protection.
+The whole Markets Department was at the time of this piece of work headed up by David Smith, the City's Director of Markets and Consumer Protection.

 Though the Markets' real estate has been modernised over the years and meets the highest food hygiene standards, the working atmosphere within them is still pretty 'rough and tough' and the workforce, both landlord's and tenants' tend not to be 'shrinking violets' - in some cases attitudes haven't changed much in decades!